Exergy: Exergy and environmental policy

+Therefore, some preliminary cases of the impacts of import export transportation and of technology had provided evidencing the opportunity of introducing an effective exergy based taxation which can reduce the fiscal impact on citizens.

+In addition Exergy can be a precious instrument for an effective estimation of the path toward UN sustainable development goals (SDG).

 Assigning one thermodynamically obtained value to an economic good

 A technique proposed by systems ecologists is to consolidate the three exergy inputs described in the last section into the single exergy input of solar radiation, and to express the total input of exergy into an economic good as a solar embodied joule or sej.
 (See Emergy) Exergy inputs from solar, tidal, and geothermal forces all at one time had their origins at the beginning of the solar system under conditions which could be chosen as an initial reference state, and other speculative reference states could in theory be traced back to that time.
 With this tool we would be able to answer: